elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/012-rapid-prototyping.md

 puts canvas
 ```

-While I use a few loops for convenience, it's easy to see that this code does little more than put symbols on a plain text grid at the specified (x,y) coordinates.
+While I use a few loops for convenience, it's easy to see that this code does little more than put symbols on a text grid at the specified (x,y) coordinates.
 Once `FallingBlocks::Canvas` is implemented, we'd expect the following output from this example:

 ```
 ==========